High Pressure Unloader Valve for Pressure Washers

 Trusted by professionals in industrial cleaning, commercial washing, agriculture, and vehicle maintenance, our unloader valves deliver consistent, high-performance results every time.

-An unloader valve controls water pressure and redirects water flow back to the inlet when the trigger is released, preventing pressure buildup and protecting the pump.
+An unloader valve controls water pressure and redirects water flow to bypass when the trigger gun is released.
+This is what does an unloader valve do on a pressure washer—it helps protect the pump from overheating, overload, and pressure buildup.

-No. Running a pressure washer without an unloader valve can cause dangerous pressure spikes and quickly damage the pump.
+No. Running a pressure washer without an unloader valve can cause dangerous pressure buildup and may quickly damage the pump, hose, or other system components.

-No. A pressure regulator controls pressure output, while an unloader valve redirects excess water flow to protect the pump when the trigger is released.
+No. A pressure regulator controls the output pressure setting, while a high pressure unloader valve protects the pump by redirecting excess water flow when the trigger is released.